verus-lang/verus/Verus-Retreat-2023.md

 - 10:30AM: Brainstorming next big steps for Verus (1-2 hours in the morning)

 - Writing specifications for Rust's standard library (2 hours in the afternoon) (Travis, Andrea)
+- C to idiomatic Rust with LLMs and Verus (João)
 - IronFleet hackathon (afternoon) (Jay L)

 (Escape Room)